tis-lab/tislab.org/_members/glass-elsarboukh.md

   linkedin: glass-ships
 ---

-Glass is a Scientific Software Engineer with TISLab at University of Colorado's Center for Health AI.
-They have a background in Physics and maintaining Dark Matter analysis software, with a special interest in enabling science and research through effective computational infrastructures.
-In their freetime, Glass enjoys self-producing music and playing with their cat.
+Research Software Engineer with a background in physics, a love for cats and passion for film and music (fellow metalheads, reach out!)

 ### Education